-Google keeps monitoring your backlinks and whenever you get any a new backlink, the ranking gets improved.
-You may have experienced on Alexa.
+Google keeps monitoring your backlinks, and whenever you get a new backlink, ranking gets improved.
+You may have checked it on Alexa.

 #142.
 Links from Directories

-Though many experts say that blog directories no longer work, but at least you get to link to a high authority website.
+Though many experts say, that blog directories no longer work, however, at least you get to link to a high authority website.
 That’s more than enough.

-Now, this also something you should consider as one of the Google ranking factors.
+Now, this also something you should consider as one of Google ranking factors.

 #144.
 Avoid Reciprocal Links

-Some bloggers exchange the links and Google penalizes their websites.
-You shouldn’t make such mistake.
+Some bloggers exchange links, and Google penalizes their websites.
+You shouldn’t make such a mistake.

 #145.
 Links from Websites not just Blogs

 It’s better to have a link from a real website than a newbie’s blog.
-You can’t have that much of the quality from a new blog having 1 Million ranking.
+You can’t have that much of quality from a new blog having 1 Million rankings.

 #146.
 Link from a Contextual Page